CKs-Technology-News/PrivacyTools/README.md

 - [Tiktok Web Viewer & Video Downloader](https://loadafile.com/) – Discover popular TikTok videos, people, sounds on Tiktok.
 Browse the most popular Tiktok profile and hashtags on the web.
 Also with our website to download tiktok video is so easy.
 - [TikRank](https://tikrank.com/) – A free tool to batch download TikTok videos without watermark.
 - [TikTokD](https://tiktokd.com/) – You can download all videos from a user at once by username or download a single video by video link.
+- [myfaveTT](https://chrome.google.com/webstore/detail/myfavett-download-all-you/gmajiifkcmjkehmngbopoobeplhoegad) – A Chrome extension to download all your Liked videos from TikTok.

 ### [Twitter](#twitter)